EthanBui/sdp/README.md

 + Instructor cannot update or remove a published course.
 + Instructor cannot publish a course that has no component.

-### Required categories
+### Categories
-+ All required categories have been added and cannot be removed from the system.
++ Required categories have been added and cannot be removed from the database.

 ### Content type
-+ Components must be of type text, file, image or video; file and image require upload.
++ Components must be of type text, file, image or embedded (Youtube) video; file and image need to be uploaded.
 + Texts, images and videos will be viewed directly within the SDP; files must be downloaded.

 ## 3. Highlighted features